yourkarma/bars/README.md

 ## Usage

 BARView is used much the same as UITableView or UICollectionView.
-Add it to your view hierarchy and set a data source that implement the required methods of the [`BARViewDataSource`](https://github.com/yourkarma/bars/blob/master/Classes/BARView.h#L54) formal protocol.
+Add it to your view hierarchy and set a data source that implements the required methods of the [`BARViewDataSource`](https://github.com/yourkarma/bars/blob/master/Classes/BARView.h#L54) formal protocol.